MVesuviusC/getTaxa/README.md

 This script downloads the taxdump files from NCBI and makes a sql database that can be accessed by other progams.

-Downloading is fast, making the database is slower (~1-2 hrs)
+Downloading is fast, making the database is slower (~1/2 hr)

 ## Usage
 perl makeTaxonomyDb.pl --outDir outputDirectory --dbName taxonomy.db --verbose